dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-sl.md

 <details>
     <summary>Is the dbt Semantic Layer open source?</summary>
   <div>
-    <div>Some components of the dbt Semantic Layer are open source like dbt-core, the dbt_metrics package, and the BSL licensed dbt-server.
-The dbt Proxy Server (what is actually compiling the dbt code) and the Discovery API are not open source. <br></br><br></br>
+    <div>Some components of the dbt Semantic Layer are open source like dbt-core, the dbt_metrics package, and the BSL-licensed dbt-server.
+The dbt Proxy Server (what is actually compiling the dbt code) and the Discovery API are not open sources. <br></br><br></br>

 During Public Preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise).<br></br><br></br>
 <ul>